afanasyevp/find_dupl/README.md

 Script for finding overexposed micrographs in a dataset collected by EPU.
 Such micrographs are the result of several exposures of the same areas.
 This often happens due to wrong determination of the Foilhole centers, which, in turn, can be related to the problems with eucentric height determination, image shift calibration, large beam shifts, correct hole-detection by the EPU or any other problems with the EPU software or imaging.

 The script has to be run on the EPU data (.xlm and .jpg files).
-It operates on the AFIS dataset and should be usually run twice:
+It operates on the AFIS dataset and should be run twice:
 1. The first run estimates the coefficient "k" to calibrate beam shifts: find_dupl.py --epudata . --clusters 9

-Example of the program output:
+Example of the program output (5 clusters used):

 ![alt text](https://user-images.githubusercontent.com/24687497/91664001-87380b80-eaec-11ea-843f-9bb5c8e74d25.png)